dabit3/pixel-me/README.md

 # Pixel me

-This project is based on the wonderful [Pixel art in React](https://github.com/jvalen/pixel-art-react) project by [Javier Valencia](https://github.com/jvalen/pixel-art-react)
+This project is based on the wonderful [Pixel art in React](https://github.com/jvalen/pixel-art-react) project by [Javier Valencia](https://github.com/jvalen/pixel-art-react) and [AWS Amplify](https://docs.amplify.aws/).

 With Pixel me, you can create, share, and collaborate on pixel art projects in real-time.